MatthewFlow/piece-of-iceland-api/README.md

 # 🧩 Piece of Iceland – API

 **Secure backend API for managing virtual parcels, users, and transactions in the Piece of Iceland project.**
-Built with .NET 8 (LTS), MongoDB, Swagger, and JWT authentication.
+Built with .NET 8 (LTS), MongoDB, Swagger UI, and JWT authentication.

 ---